William Calley: Murder trial

+Latimer also used Calley's low intelligence and poor performance in training as a defense, arguing that Calley was incompetent, should not have been made an infantry officer, and had been commissioned only because of manpower shortages.

 The prosecution called over 100 witnesses to testify against Calley during the trial.
 After President Nixon intervened in the trial, the assistant prosecutor, Captain Partin, wrote a letter to the White House saying that the presidential intervention had "degraded" and "defiled" the military justice system.

-After deliberating for 79 hours, the six-officer jury (five of whom had served in Vietnam) convicted him on March 29, 1971, of the premeditated murder of 22 South Vietnamese civilians.
+After deliberating for 79 hours, the six-officer jury (five of whom had served in Vietnam) convicted Calley on March 29, 1971, of the premeditated murder of 22 South Vietnamese civilians.
 On March 31, 1971, Calley was sentenced to life imprisonment with hard labor at Fort Leavenworth, which includes the United States Disciplinary Barracks, the Department of Defense's only maximum security prison.
-Calley was the only one convicted of the 26 officers and soldiers initially charged for their part in the Mỹ Lai massacre or the subsequent cover-up.
+Calley was the only one convicted of the 26 officers and soldiers initially charged for their part in the My Lai massacre or the subsequent cover-up.
 Many observers saw My Lai as a direct result of the military's attrition strategy with its emphasis on body counts and kill ratios.

 Many in the United States were outraged by what they perceived to be an overly harsh sentence for Calley.
 Georgia's Governor, Jimmy Carter, future President of the United States, instituted American Fighting Man's Day, and asked Georgians to drive for a week with their lights on.
 Indiana's Governor Edgar Whitcomb asked that all state flags be flown at half-staff for Calley, and the governors of Utah and Mississippi also publicly disagreed with the verdict.
 The legislatures of Arkansas, Kansas, Texas, New Jersey, and South Carolina requested clemency for Calley.
 Alabama's governor, George Wallace, visited Calley in the stockade and requested that President Richard Nixon pardon him.
 After the conviction, the White House received over 5,000 telegrams; the ratio was 100 to 1 in favor of leniency.
 In a telephone survey of the U.S. public, 79 percent disagreed with the verdict, 81 percent believed that the life sentence Calley had received was too stern, and 69 percent believed Calley had been made a scapegoat.